-Here Comes the Guide brings you expert articles and blog postings about things Brides Want to Know.
-We get lots of questions from brides and we’re here to answer them for you, with plenty of help from our “Certified By The Guide” wedding professionals.
+We get lots of questions from brides (and grooms, of course!) and we’re here to answer them for you, with plenty of help from our "Certified By The Guide" wedding professionals.

-The list below gives you the option to read longer, more detailed pieces from our Articles + Ideas section.
+The list below gives you the option to read some of our wedding-related A's to your Q's.

 So, what exactly IS a wedding dress trunk show?
 And is it worth going to one?
 We answer this question and describe what a trunk show experience entails.
 Plus, we give you tips for how to get the most out of going to one!